 As the next act of the Massachusetts health care drama plays out on Beacon Hill, the same characters return to the stage with a tired script.
 The ostensible hero of the production, the patient, is left to watch the tragedy from the back row.

-Legislation being debated on Beacon Hill ignores patient-centered health plans (PCHPs) and health savings accounts (HSAs), which are lower-premium insurance plans that direct pre-tax dollars into a bank account to cover an individual’s current health care and save money for future medical expenses.
-A HSA is the most direct way to engage patients in the health system.
+Legislation being debated on Beacon Hill ignores patient-centered health plans and health savings accounts, or HSAs, which are lower-premium insurance plans that direct pre-tax dollars into a bank account to cover an individual’s current health care and save money for future medical expenses.
+An HSA is the most direct way to engage patients in the health system.
 They cover out-of-pocket medical, dental, and vision expenses, are fully portable, and owned by individuals for their entire lives.

 Unlike the self-interested solutions of insurers, providers, and government, HSAs are a proven way to contain the cost of care.